anapdh/js-capstoneproject/README.md

   - Click on the "Menu" button to go to the Main Menu scene;
 4. Don't forget to have fun while playing the game. :)

-## Running the game in your Local Machine
+## Running the game on your Local Machine
 ### Prerequisites

 - Node.js;